jonlpersson/ed-latimore/site/_posts/2021-09-08-how-to-meet-women.md

 ---
-date: 2021-09-08 08:00:00 -0500
+date: 2021-09-08 09:00:00 -0400
 article_type: Article
-title: "How to overcome fear of rejection and meet women"
+title: How to overcome fear of rejection and meet women
 permalink: /how-to-meet-women/
-tags: [emotional-mastery]
+tags:
-description: >-
+  - relationship-building
-  Interested in meeting women, but not sure where to start?
+description: Interested in meeting women, but not sure where to start?
 Start here.
 image: /assets/images/thumbnails/ed-and-anna-cafe-together.jpg
 ---
 Meeting women has been a conversation and a life pursuit for men for millennia.
 The only reason you're here is because previous generations of men in your family did it successfully.

 So rest assured knowing you’re not boldly going where no man has ever gone.